Richard Sorge: Early life

 Sorge was born on 4 October 1895 in the settlement of Sabunchi, a suburb of Baku, Baku Governorate of the Russian Empire (now Baku, Azerbaijan).
 He was the youngest of the nine children of Gustav Wilhelm Richard Sorge (1852–1907), a German mining engineer employed by the Deutsche Petroleum-Aktiengesellschaft (DPAG) and the Caucasian oil company Branobel and his Russian wife, Nina Semionovna Kobieleva.
 His father moved back to Germany with his family in 1898, after his lucrative contract expired.
 In Sorge's own words:

 Sorge attended Oberrealschule Lichterfelde when he was six.
 He described his father as having political views that were "unmistakably nationalist and imperialist", which he shared as a young man.
 However, the cosmopolitan Sorge household was "very different from the average bourgeois home in Berlin".
 Sorge considered Friedrich Adolf Sorge, an associate of Karl Marx and Friedrich Engels, to be his grandfather, but he was actually Sorge's great-uncle.

-Sorge enlisted in the Imperial German Army in October 1914, shortly after the outbreak of World War I. At 18, he was posted to a field artillery battalion with the 3rd Guards Division.
-He served on the Western Front and was severely wounded there in March 1916.
-Shrapnel severed three of his fingers and broke both his legs, causing a lifelong limp.
-He was promoted to the rank of corporal, received the Iron Cross and was later medically discharged.
-While fighting in the war, Sorge, who had started out in 1914 as a right-wing nationalist, became disillusioned by what he called the "meaninglessness" of the war and moved to the left.
+Sorge enlisted in the Imperial German Army in October 1914, shortly after the outbreak of the First World War.
+At 18, he was posted to a reserve infantry battalion of the 3rd Guards Division.
+He initially served on the Western Front and was wounded at the Second Battle of Ypres in 1915.
+After a period of convalescence in Berlin, Sorge was transferred to the Eastern Front and promoted to the rank of corporal.
+He was seriously wounded again in April 1917, shrapnel severed three of his fingers and broke both his legs, causing a lifelong limp.
+Afterward, Sorge was awarded the Iron Cross, Second Class for bravery.
+He was subsequently declared medically unfit for service and discharged from the army.
+After serving in the war, Sorge, who had started out in 1914 as a right-wing nationalist, became disillusioned by what he called the "meaninglessness" of the conflict and gravitated to the political left.

 During his convalescence he read Marx, Engels and Rudolf Hilferding and eventually became a communist, mainly by the influence of the father of a nurse with whom he had developed a relationship.
-He spent the remainder of the war studying economics at the universities of Kiel, Berlin and Hamburg.
-In Kiel, he witnessed the sailors' mutiny which helped spark the German Revolution and joined the Independent Social Democratic Party.
-He subsequently moved on to Berlin, but arrived too late to participate in the Spartacist uprising.
+He spent the remainder of the war studying philosophy and economics at the universities of Kiel, Berlin and Hamburg.
+In Kiel, he worked as an assistant to the eminent sociologist Kurt Albert Gerlach and also witnessed the sailors' mutiny which helped spark the German Revolution.
+He later joined the Independent Social Democratic Party and moved to Berlin, but arrived too late to participate in the Spartacist uprising.

 Sorge received his doctorate in political science (Dr. rer. pol.) from Hamburg in August 1919.
 By this time he had joined the Communist Party of Germany (KPD), and was engaged as an activist for the party in Hamburg and subsequently Aachen.
 His political views got him fired from both a teaching job and coal mining work.